vonalven/vonalven.github.io/index.md

   image_url="assets/dropdown_hover.html"
 %}

-#### Denoising

-If you just squinted while looking at the map, we have the same intuition.
-The mosaic is too chaotic to say anything.
-Therefore, we try to smoothen the picture –  digitally.
-For each parcel we drew an imaginary circle through its neighbouring parcels and looked at their ownership type.
-The cell was then reassigned to the type which covered the most of the circle's surface.
-This can be seen as a weighted [k-nearest-neighbours] algorithm with variable _k_.
-(Click on the legend of the above map to see the second layer.)

 With this cleaner picture, some patterns emerge.
 The eastern _quartier_ _Chailly_ is dominantly owned by privates.
 Big parks, the lakeside and the rail